mantidproject/mantid/Code/Mantid/docs/source/algorithms/UnwrapMonitor-v1.rst

 this means in practice is that the edge bins will possibly have a reduced number of counts.

-Restrictions on the input workspace
+Restrictions on the Input Workspace
 ###################################

 The input workspace must contain histogram data where the X unit is